vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Switch on **Build only if .travis.yml is present** option.

-and add a file named `.travis.yml` to the project root folder with this content:
+Back at the project folder, add a file named `.travis.yml` to the project root folder with this content:

 ```yml
 language: ruby